George Jones: Comeback (1980–1990)

-By 1980, Jones had not had a number-one single in six years, and many critics began to write him off.
-However, the singer stunned the music industry in April when "He Stopped Loving Her Today" was released and shot to number one on the country charts, remaining there for 18 weeks.
-The song, written by Bobby Braddock and Curly Putman, tells the story of a man whose lover leaves him, but he vows to love her until he dies in hopes that she returns; she eventually returns, along with the singer, at the man's funeral, described in poetic terms.
+By 1980, George Jones had not achieved a number-one single in six years, leading many critics to doubt his career.
+However, he surprised the music industry when "He Stopped Loving Her Today" reached number one on the country charts, staying there for 18 weeks.
+The song, written by Bobby Braddock and Curly Putman, tells the story of a man who continues to love his departed lover until his death.
+Jones's poignant delivery of the song has made it one of the greatest country songs of all time.
 Jones's interpretation, buoyed by his delivery of the line "first time I'd seen him smile in years," gives it a mournful, gripping realism.
 It is consistently voted as one of the greatest country songs of all time, along with "I'm So Lonesome I Could Cry" by Hank Williams and "Crazy" by Patsy Cline.
-Jones, who personally hated the song and considered it morbid, ultimately gave the song credit for reviving his flagging career, stating, "a four-decade career had been salvaged by a three-minute song."
+Jones, who personally hated the song and considered it morbid, ultimately gave the song credit for reviving his flagging career, stating, "a four-decade career had been salvaged by a three-minute song".
 Jones earned the Grammy Award for Best Male Country Vocal Performance in 1980.
 The Academy of Country Music awarded the song Single of the Year and Song of the Year in 1980.
 It also became the Country Music Association's Song of the Year in both 1980 and 1981.